scrapy/scurl/README.md

-# SCURL
+# Scurl

 [![Build Status](https://travis-ci.org/nctl144/scurl.svg?branch=master)](https://travis-ci.org/nctl144/scurl)
 [![codecov](https://codecov.io/gh/nctl144/scurl/branch/master/graph/badge.svg)](https://codecov.io/gh/nctl144/scurl)

-## About SCURL
+## About Scurl

-First of all, we give special thanks to urlparse4 for being the repo that this library is based on and gurl-cython for being the inspiration library for this project!

-Scurl is a library that is meant to replace some functions in urllib, such as urlparse, urlsplit and urljoin.
-It is built using the Chromium urlparse source, called GURL and Cython wrapper.
+Scurl is a library that is meant to replace some functions in `urllib`, such as `urlparse`, `urlsplit` and `urljoin`.
+It is built using the Chromium url parse source, which is called GURL.

-In addition, this library is built to support the Scrapy project (hence the name SCURL).
+In addition, this library is built to support the Scrapy project (hence the name Scurl).
-Therefore, an additional function is built, which is canonicalize_url.
+Therefore, an additional function is built, which is `canonicalize_url`, the bottleneck function in Scrapy spiders.
 It uses the canonicalize function from GURL to canonicalize the path, fragment and query of the urls.

 Since the library is built based on Chromium source, the performance is greatly increased.
-The performance of urlparse, urlsplit and urljoin is 2-3 times faster than the urllib.
-It was faster at the beginning but we need to handle edge cases so the library can conform to the urllib requirements (because we want it to resemble urllib as much as we can so we don't change the nature of the Scrapy project).
+The performance of `urlparse`, `urlsplit` and `urljoin` is 2-3 times faster than the urllib.

-At the moment, we have the tests from urllib and w3lib for all of those functions that are supported in SCURL.
-Nearly all the tests from urllib have passed (we are still working on passing all the tests), and all the tests from w3lib have passed.
+At the moment, we run the tests from `urllib` and `w3lib`.
+Nearly all the tests from urllib have passed (we are still working on passing all the tests :) ).

-Any feedback will be highly appreciated! :)
+## Credits

+We want to give special thanks to [`urlparse4`](https://github.com/commonsearch/urlparse4) since this project is built based on it.

 ## Supported functions

-Since scurl meant to replace those functions in urllib, these are supported by SCURL
+Since scurl meant to replace those functions in urllib, these are supported by Scurl:
-+ urlparse
-+ urljoin
-+ urlsplit
+`urlparse`, `urljoin`, `urlsplit` and `canonicalize_url`.

 ## Installation

-SCURL has not been deployed to pypi yet.
-Currently the only way to install SCURL is cloning this repository
+Scurl has not been deployed to pypi yet.
+Currently the only way to install Scurl is cloning this repository

 ```